Apostolique/WisdomDump/README.md

 * If something looks impossible, you can work up to it with progressions.
 * We can all be somebody else's nobody.
 * It's good to get a reality check.
-* It takes four hours to save the world.
+* It takes four hours to change the world.